-- 1 important line of defense in preventing wrongdoing) and makes recommendations to strengthen any - 2 weaknesses identified. - 3 The SAI should attach great importance to its informational role and heighten public awareness of - 4 corruption and other wrongdoing through the timely and public disclosure of its audit findings. - 5 Increased public awareness of corruption helps to foster accountability.
-It is worth noting, however, - 6 that in many countries the SAIs have certain information gathering tools for combating - 7 wrongdoings and can report on corruption in the public sector.
-In some countries, SAIs do not have - 8 the competences of a police agency or prosecutor office.
-In the case of a well-founded suspicion of - 9 a crime or any offence, the SAI should notify the body called upon to investigate crimes and - offences (in instances required by Criminal Law).
-In some cases auditors may play an important - role during criminal prosecutions by being witnesses for the prosecution. - 12 The SAI's effectiveness and efficiency in the area of wrongdoing detection is the result of its - strategy.
-Therefore the SAI should constantly work in a systematic manner to improve its - methodology to identify and combat wrongdoing.
-The SAI should also increasingly turn its focus - on training of its staff, knowing that the success of the fight against wrongdoing depends not only - on its audit procedures and tools, but also on its having staff with appropriate skills, knowledge, and - abilities to identify and assess potential irregularities. - 18 The SAI should create a commitment to individual integrity not only through its own staff. - 19 Additionally it should be an institution to which whistleblowers can provide information about - suspected or actual wrongdoing in the workplace.
-Many SAIs have a complaint gathering system. - 21 Telephone hotlines and Internet technology are examples of commonly used whistleblowing - 22 mechanisms.
-The efficiency of any whistleblowing system, however, depends not only on the - 23 availability of such a solution for citizens, but also on how the system ensures the anonymity of - 24 whistleblowers, and the belief of citizens that the information on irregularities in public life, - provided by individuals to the authorities of the state are properly used by the authorities.
-All - 26 information gathered from such individuals by an SAI's complaint system should be transmitted
+The SAI should attach great importance to its informational role and heighten public awareness of corruption and other wrongdoing through the timely and public disclosure of its audit findings.
+Increased public awareness of corruption helps to foster accountability.
+It is worth noting, however, that in many countries the SAIs have certain information gathering tools for combating wrong doings and can report on corruption in the public sector.
+In some countries, SAIs do not have the competences of a police agency or prosecutor office.
+In the case of a well-founded suspicion of a crime or any offence, the SAI should notify the body called upon to investigate crimes and offences (in instances required by Criminal Law).
+In some cases auditors may play an important role during criminal prosecutions by being witnesses for the prosecution.32

+The SAI's effectiveness and efficiency in the area of wrongdoing detection is the result of its strategy.
+Therefore the SAI should constantly work in a systematic manner to improve its methodology to identify and combat wrongdoing.
+The SAI should also increasingly turn its focus on training of its staff, knowing that the success of the fight against wrongdoing depends not only on its audit procedures and tools, but also on having staff with appropriate skills, knowledge, and abilities to identify and assess potential irregularities.33 staff.
+Additionally it should be an institution to which whistleblowers can provide information about suspected or actual wrongdoing in the workplace.
+Many SAIs have a complaint gathering system.
+Telephone hotlines and Internet technology are examples of commonly used whistleblowing mechanisms.
+The efficiency of any whistleblowing system, however, depends not only on the availability of such a solution for citizens, but also on how the system ensures the anonymity of whistleblowers, and the belief of citizens that the information on irregularities in public life, provided by individuals to the authorities of the state are properly used by the authorities.
+All information gathered from such individuals by an SAI's complaint system should be transmitted over a secure connection, and the SAI should safeguard all information provided by whistleblowers or others against unauthorized disclosure.34